 Marijuana Education Goes Mainstream

 In the past, the level of cannabis education, especially for doctors and nurses nationwide, has been lacking.
-Today, 28 states are legal in some capacity including the District of Columbia.
 Within many of the states, especially those on the east coast, the opioid epidemic is wildly out of control.
 As people turn to cannabis to help control chronic pain, the level of education for the patients, people within the industry (or who hope to be) as well as those who actually recommend cannabis is going through a rapid growth cycle.
 Cannabis education is coming to the forefront and will only grow in strength in the coming years.
 UC Davis recently announced it will be offering a cannabis physiology course on cannabis.
 Davis will be the first public university in California to offer such a course.

 Weed Replaces Opioids